The War in the Air: Plot summary

-After an adventurous ride through war-ravaged upstate New York they find the president hiding out in "Pinkerville on the Hudson."
-The president proceeds to have copies printed and distributed widely all over the US, as well as sent to Europe.
-However, the results are not quite as expected.
-A decisive Asiatic victory is, indeed, averted – but there is no American or European victory, either.
-The Butteridge machine is cheap, easy and quick to build, and needs no big fields to take off or land – which mean it can be built and operated not only by national governments, but also by private groups, local militias, and even bandits – a development which tends to break up the war into a vast, incoherent multitude of localised struggles and which accelerates the already-begun process of break-up and disintegration of the world's nations.
+After an adventurous ride through war-ravaged upstate New York, they find the president hiding out in "Pinkerville on the Hudson."
+The president subsequently has copies printed and distributed widely all over the United States, as well as sent to Europe.
+However, the results are not anticipated.
+A decisive Asiatic victory is averted, but neither an American or European victory is achieved.

+The Butteridge machine is inexpensive, simple, and quick to build.
+It does not require large fields for takeoff or landing, which means that it can be built and operated not only by national governments, but also by private groups, local militias, and even bandits.
+This development tends to break up the war into a vast and incoherent multitude of localized struggles, accelerating the already ongoing process of fragmentation and disintegration of the world's nations.

 While Bert experiences directly the events in America, news about what has happened in the rest of the world (specifically, in his native England) is few and scattered, with newspapers reduced to a single page before finally ceasing publication altogether; still, he hears with great alarm that London had shared the fate of New York.

 The omniscient author, whose point of view is that of a future historian documenting the war and its aftermath, reveals information not available to Bert.
 The German assault on the US had bypassed Germany's European rivals, whose air fleets were considered too puny to constitute a threat, with the intention of totally dominating them once the Americans had been subdued.
 However, the alarmed United Kingdom, France, Spain and Italy pooled their aerial resources into a single strong force, passed through Swiss airspace after destroying that country's own flying machines, and devastated Hamburg and Berlin.
 The Germans mobilised a counter-attack which destroyed London and Paris, but then, as in America, the feuding Europeans were faced with an enormous attack from Asia.

 The Asiatic fleet had attacked a combined Anglo-Indian aerial force, captured the Burmese airfields, Australia, and the Pacific islands.
 They then struck westwards, capturing the Middle East and South Africa and starting to build airships at Cairo, Damascus and Johannesburg.
 Moving further northwards, they soon reached Armenia then defeating the German forces in the Battle of the Carpathians before attacking Western Europe.